Ma-Vin/layer-generator/base-layer-generator/README.md

 - [exampleModel.yml](src/test/resources/references/config/exampleModel.yml)
 - [exampleModel.json](src/test/resources/references/config/exampleModel.json)

+:warning: `xml` format will be removed in future releases.
+Use preferred `yaml` instead :warning:
+This will be done because the plugin `jaxb2-maven-plugin` forces the explicit declaration of `getter` and `setter` instead of using `lombok`

 ## Model definition

 The following description refers to the xml format because it contains nodes and attributes element types in contrast to